Productivity Software Comparison 2024: AI Suites Face Off

 - AI-Powered Features: Smart Compose (email writing assistance), Smart Reply (suggested email replies), grammar and spelling suggestions in Docs, data insights in Sheets, background noise cancellation in Meet, and AI-powered search in Drive.
 Google now offers Duet AI for Workspace Enterprise editions which brings even more advanced AI capabilities.

-- Collaboration: Real-time co-authoring, shared calendars, task management through Google Tasks and Google Keep, seamless integration with Google Meet for video conferencing.
+- Collaboration: Real-time co-authoring, shared calendars, task management through Google Tasks and Google Keep, integration with Google Meet for video conferencing.

 - Automation: AppSheet allows users to build custom applications and automate workflows.